aubreymoore/GBIF-insect-species-counts/README.md

 The download page informs us that the DwCA contains 8,620,391 occurrence records for insects in the United States.

 The DwCA can be downloaded manually by clicking on the link on the DOI page.
 I prefer to use *wget*.
 You then need to unzip the archive.
-We are only interseted in the *occurrence* table for the current application.
+We are only interested in the *occurrence* table for the current application.
 ```
 wget http://api.gbif.org/v1/occurrence/download/request/0018310-190415153152247.zip
 unzip 0018310-190415153152247.zip